Why Is Inflation Good? Two Reasons with Examples

 If inflation is greater than 2 percent, it becomes dangerous.
 Walking inflation is when prices rise 3 percent to 10 percent in a year.
 It can drive too much economic growth.
 At that level, inflation robs you of your hard-earned dollars.
 The prices of things you buy every day rise faster than wages.
 Thanks to walking inflation, it takes $24 today to buy what $1 did in 1913.

 Galloping inflation occurred during the 1980s.
 It prompted President Ronald Reagan to famously say, "Inflation is as violent as a mugger, as frightening as an armed robber, and as deadly as a hit man."
 It took double-digit interest rates and a recession to stop galloping inflation.
+Thankfully, it hasn’t returned since then.
+The worst types of inflation are hyperinflation and stagflation.

 One reason inflation hasn’t returned is that the Federal Reserve understands the four causes of inflation much better.
 It can more quickly put the brakes on rising prices by raising interest rates